-Tidal is our current Award winner: it sounds that little bit better than the competition, the user experience is spot on, the catalogue extensive, and the accessibility of hi-res Masters streams on MQA-supporting devices is only growing.
-That said, it has yet to react to the latest price war on hi-res streams, bar setting up a free, ad-supported and lesser-quality tier in the US.
-If it's hi-res you want, Tidal is now double the price of Apple Music and Amazon Music HD.
+Tidal is our current Award winner: it sounds that little bit better than the competition, the user experience is spot on, the catalogue is extensive, and the accessibility of hi-res Masters streams on MQA-supporting hi-fi is only growing – and will grow even more once FLAC hi-res streams come to the service.
+That said, it is still the priciest hi-res option at £20 / $20 / AU$24 per month.

-Amazon Music HD has recently positioned itself as one of the cheapest hi-res options, and could well be the service of choice for non-Apple users who want the best sound for the least pound.
+Amazon Music Unlimited has recently positioned itself as the joint-cheapest hi-res option (alongside Apple), and the outright cheapest for Prime customers, and could well be the service of choice for non-Apple users who want the best sound for little outlay.

 Got the service?
 Now read how to choose the right speakers and get the best sound

-Further reading (and if you're struggling to hear the difference) the problem with hi-res audio is how you might be listening to it
+Struggling to hear the difference?
+The problem with hi-res audio is how you might be listening to it